List of English words of Arabic origin (T–Z): Notes about the List

 Obsolete words and very rarely used non-technical words are not included in the list, but some specialist technical words are included.
 For example, the technical word "alidade" comes from the Arabic name for an ancient measuring device used to determine line-of-sight direction.
 Despite few English-speaking people being acquainted with it, the device's name remains part of the vocabulary of English-speaking surveyors, and today's instrument uses modern technology, and is included in the list.

 There are no words on the list where the transfer from Arabic to a Western language occurred before the ninth century AD; the earliest records of transfer are in ninth century Latin.
 Before then some words were transferred into Latin from Semitic sources (usually via Greek intermediation), including some that later ended up in English, but in most cases the Semitic source was not Arabic and in the rest of the cases it is impossible to know whether the Semitic source was Arabic or not.
 See List of English words of Semitic origin, excluding words known to be of Hebrew or Arabic origin.

 The list has been restricted to loan words: It excludes loan translations.
 Here's an example of a loan translation.
 In Arabic the words for father, mother and son are often used to denote relationships between things.
-Surrounding the brain and spinal chord is a tough outer layer of membrane called in today's English the dura mater.
+Surrounding the brain and spinal cord is a tough outer layer of membrane called in today's English the dura mater.
 The words dura = "hard" and mater = "mother" are each in Latin from antiquity.
 Medieval Latin dura mater [cerebri], literally "hard mother [of the brain]" is a loan-translation of Arabic الأمّ الجافية al-umm al-jāfīa [al-dimāgh], literally "dry-husk mother [of the brain]" (a dry husk is a hard shell), and the translator in this case was Constantinus Africanus (died c.
 1087).
 As another well-known example of a loan-translation, the word "sine"—as in sine, cosine and tangent—has its first record with that meaning in an Arabic-to-Latin book translation in the 12th century, translating Arabic jayb.
 Jayb had a second and quite unrelated meaning in Arabic that was translatable to Latin as sinus and the translator took up that connection to confer a new meaning to the Latin sinus, in preference to borrowing the foreign word jayb, and the translator was (probably) Gerard of Cremona (died c.
 1187).
 About half of the loan-words on the list have their earliest record in a Western language in the 12th or 13th century.
 Some additional, unquantified number of terms were brought into the West in the 12th and 13th centuries by Arabic-to-Latin translators who used loan-translations in preference to loan-words.
 Some related information is at Translations from Arabic to Latin in the 12th century.